Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Refer to the file type in upper case when it's in the middle of the sentence.
 If the name of the file type is at the end of a sentence, write it out as **.file extension**.
 For example, don't say:

-* Download the pdf of User Manual.
+* Download the pdf of the User Manual.
 * Upload your jpg model file.
 * The extension of the file is gcode.

 Instead, say:

-* Download the PDF of User Manual.
+* Download the PDF of the User Manual.
 * Upload your JPG model file.
 * The extension of the file is .gcode.